JavaScript Modules and how to effectively work with Export Import

 console.log('The Sub is', sub(5,3));

-You can find the source code used in this section of the post from this branch .
+You can find the source code used in this post section from this branch.

 Importing as a Namespace

-At times, we may have a need of importing a large number of functions from a module.
-It would be tedious and too much of code to import them as comma separated as we have seen so far. we can short-hand this by importing them together with a Namespace
+At times, we may need to import a large number of functions from a module.
+It would be tedious and too much code to import them as comma-separated as we have seen so far.
+We can short-hand this by importing them together with a Namespace.
+A namespace is nothing but a name of our choice.
+Let us take a look at this example:

 import * as Calc from './calc.js';